24-cell: Double rotations

 The points in the completely orthogonal central plane are not constrained to be fixed.
 It is also possible for them to be rotating in circles, as a second invariant plane, at a rate independent of the first invariant plane's rotation: a double rotation in two perpendicular non-intersecting planes of rotation at once.
 In a double rotation there is no fixed plane or axis: every point moves except the center point.
 The angular distance rotated may be different in the two completely orthogonal central planes, but they are always both invariant: their circularly moving points remain within the plane as the whole plane tilts sideways in the completely orthogonal rotation.
 A rotation in 4-space always has (at least) two completely orthogonal invariant planes of rotation, although in a simple rotation the angle of rotation in one of them is 0.

 Double rotations come in two chiral forms: left and right rotations.
-In a double rotation each vertex moves in a spiral along two completely orthogonal great circles at once.
+In a double rotation each vertex moves in a spiral along two orthogonal great circles at once.
 Either the path is right-hand threaded (like most screws and bolts), moving along the circles in the "same" directions, or it is left-hand threaded (like a reverse-threaded bolt), moving along the circles in what we conventionally say are "opposite" directions (according to the right hand rule by which we conventionally say which way is "up" on each of the 4 coordinate axes).

 In double rotations of the 24-cell that take vertices to vertices, one invariant plane of rotation contains either a great hexagon, a great square, or only an axis (two vertices, a great digon).
 The completely orthogonal invariant plane of rotation will necessarily contain a great digon, a great square, or a great hexagon, respectively.
 The selection of an invariant plane of rotation, a rotational direction and angle through which to rotate it, and a rotational direction and angle through which to rotate its completely orthogonal plane, completely determines the nature of the rotational displacement.
 In the 24-cell there are several noteworthy kinds of double rotation permitted by these parameters.